 - Sony Alpha A6000 Mirrorless.
 Fantastic camera at a price (new) of $650.

-- Canon EOS 6D is a camera that many top astrophotgraphers use to photograph Milky Way and night Lanscapes including Alyn Wallace and many others.
-You can get this one for less money than either of the above two cameras and if I was trying to get into this hobby now, I’d look into this camera as it comes with a long history of great photos taken of these kind of night time shots.
+- Canon EOS 6D is a camera that many top astrophotographers use to photograph Milky Way and night Landscapes including Alyn Wallace and many others.
+You can get this one for less money than either of the above two cameras and if I was trying to get into this hobby now, I’d look into this camera as it comes with a long history of great photos taken of these kinds of nighttime shots.

 The moral of this is that you should choose your camera wisely and take time to work out what you need and how much you are willing to spend.
 There’s lots of advice to be had on this website and elsewhere online so be sure to do your research well before buying any astrophotography equipment!